If you have a safeguarding concern which you wish to report, then you can do by phoning: The First Contact Service on

 Because our first concern must be the well-being of your child, there may be occasions when we have to consult other agencies before we contact you.
 The procedures we have to follow have been laid down in accordance with the local authority child protection procedures.

 We are fortunate to be supported by a range of external agencies which can be called upon to support the work we do in school.
-These include School Nurse, Health Practitioners, Educational Psychology, Child & Adolescent Mental Health Services, Behaviour Support, Family First Teams (Social Services), One Point family support workers and specialists in supporting Special Educational Needs.
+These include School Nurse Service, Health Practitioners, Educational Psychology, Child & Adolescent Mental Health Services, Behaviour Support, Family First Teams (Social Services), One Point family support workers and specialists in supporting Special Educational Needs.

 Reporting Concerns or Complaints